-If existing chunks have less replicas than new value of the replication factor, the function will print a warning.
+If existing chunks have less replicas than new value of the replication factor, the function prints a warning.

 |REGCLASS||Distributed hypertable to update the replication factor for.|